Information & Downloads

 UK BAP - Devon

 The Devon Biodiversity Action Plan (1998) was one of the first county BAP's to be produced and it contained the first-ever Barn Owl Species Action Plan which the Barn Owl Trust helped to write.
 If you've ever wondered what a BAP is (apart from a soft bread roll) take a look!

-If you want to get physically involved in nature conservation why not contact the BTCV?
-Tree felling, scrub clearance, hedge laying, pond creation, path maintenance, and a host of other tasks are carried out by BTCV volunteer groups across the UK.
+If you want to get physically involved in nature conservation why not contact TCV?
+Tree felling, scrub clearance, hedge laying, pond creation, path maintenance, and a host of other tasks are carried out by TCV volunteer groups across the UK.